lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The coverage window will, in the future, be overlayed on a DC2 image and not 2MASS.

 **Learn More.**
-See also :ref:`DP0-2-Tutorials-Portal` for a demonstration of the Portal's image-related functionality applied to a deepCoadd.
+See also :ref:`DP0-2-Tutorials-Portal` for a tutorial using additional image types and more of the Portal's image-related functionality.